Comparisons12 min read

 ✅ Pros ❌ Cons

-Incredibly easy to start Monthly fees hurt small investors
+Super easy to start Monthly fees can hurt small investors

-Round-Ups make saving automatic No ability to pick individual stocks
+Round-Ups make saving automatic Can't pick individual stocks

 Custodial accounts for kids IRA only on Silver/Gold tiers

-Clean, calming mobile experience Not great for active investors
+Clean, calming mobile app Not ideal for active investors

 Earn cashback that becomes investments $5 minimum to invest